 2011-12: Skjei skated for the NDTP U18 team in his second year in Ann Arbor and played for Team USA in the 2012 U18 World Junior Championship.
 He scored 4 goals with 19 assists and had 36 penalty minutes in 60 games.
 Skjei had 1 assist and 4 penalty minutes and was a team-leading plus-10 in six games at the U18 WJC as USA won its fourth straight gold medal.
 Skjei was ranked 19th amongst North American Skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

 Skjei is a two-way defenseman whose game is stronger on the defensive side than it is on offense.
-He plays a sound game in his own end of the ice, although he does not make use of his big frame.
-Skjei is a very good skater for a player of his size, but it isn't a skill that he relies on up to this point in his career.
-Skjei definitely has some outstanding traits, but he is not yet the complete package.
-At this stage, he appears to be a lower pairing defender when he reaches his full potential.
+He plays a sound game in his own end of the ice, is a very good skater for a player of his size, and has excellent hockey sense.